acw414/eLISA/README.md

 ***THINGS TO ADD***
   - give our project an 'innovative' name.
 LISA?
 Listed Invasive Species Analyser?
   - *things the user should know in advance - hoffman/originr (to the readme) - Done*
-  - format of the file - each sequence entry must be on a new line
   - requirements that the user needs on the bioinformatics end
   - *more comments in the code itself*
-  - *add comments to bit saying you're mporting/loading things
+  - *add comments to bit saying you're mporting/loading things*
-  - *printing an error message if they dont have:
+  - *printing an error message if they dont have:*
-    - *the right arguments
+    - *the right arguments*
-    - *if the input is not tab delimited or doesnt use semicolons as delimeters in the last column
+    - *if the input is not tab delimited or doesnt use semicolons as delimeters in the last column*

-to skip the 1st line
-do an if statement, if line not in uniq 1 and line >1 (or zero): do
-do an if statmenet
-if line = 0, split line by tabs, and write the 1st element
-else, (if not the 1st line), do the repeating thing
-print the len of every single line. see how it works
-use header as a reference - for i in len(elementds in header)
-make a count of all species  + make the list of the unusable species